 A Non-Adversarial Approach to Resolving Family Law Matters

 The prospect of facing a divorce, separation, or other family-related issue is taxing enough in its own right.
 When you add in other stressors such as going to court, waiting for scheduled hearings, and last-minute filings from the other party, the process can become almost too much to bear.

 Fortunately, Florida is one of many states that recognize the concept of “collaborative law” for resolving divorces and other family law disputes.
-Unlike the traditional adversarial process, collaborative law allows for and encourages amicable resolutions outside of the courtroom.
+Unlike the traditional adversarial process, collaborative law in Jacksonville allows for and encourages amicable resolutions outside of the courtroom.
 The collaborative process is also often substantially less expensive than traditional methods.

-About the Collaborative Law Process
+About the Collaborative Law Process in Florida

 In a collaborative law divorce or other collaborative law resolution, the parties commit to engage in good-faith discussions and negotiations in order resolve their differences without filing a lawsuit in court.
 Each spouse (or other family member) still each has his or her own attorney, but the parties agree to work together to reach a resolution rather than battling out their differences through litigation.
 This allows the parties to resolve issues such as property division, child support, and custody and visitation rights without the need for final approval or a decision from a judge.

 In order to confirm this agreement and establish certain other parameters and expectations, the parties start the process by entering into a formal written “participation” agreement to adhere to the collaborative process.
 If either party breaches the agreement, they will be required to hire a new attorney to represent them in court.
 This gives everyone a stake in the process including the attorney.
 We lose a client if we can’t get you settled and so does your spouse’s attorney.

 What You Can Expect to Achieve